Antropomeda/MoreCosmetics-Crab-Game-Mod/README.md

 This is a client-side mod (visible only for you)

-Example of cosmetic items (there are more cosmetic items in fashion)
+Example of cosmetic items (there are more cosmetic items in mod)

 <img width="213" height="343" alt="image" src="https://github.com/user-attachments/assets/9dda4dc8-4595-4f72-be67-4edcda770818" />